116 N. York Street, 3rd Floor, Elmhurst, IL 60126

 The establishment of legal parentage can provide multiple benefits for all parties involved.
 For fathers, legal recognition as a child’s parent will ensure that they can have an ongoing relationship with the child, be involved in making important decisions about how the child will be raised, and have the right to spend time with the child on a regular basis.
 This will ensure that a person’s parental rights will be protected and that a father will be an important part of the child’s life, regardless of the status of his relationship with the child’s mother.

 Once paternity has been established, parents can work together to address matters related to child custody and ensure that their child is raised in an environment that supports their health, safety, and well-being.
-A child custody order will address the allocation of parental responsibilities, which involves making decisions about the child's upbringing in areas such as education, medical care, and religion.
-Depending on the parents' relationship and each parent's level of involvement in the child's life, decision-making authority may be shared equally, or one parent may be able to make certain decisions without the need to receive the other parent's approval.
+A child custody order will address the allocation of parental responsibilities, which involves making decisions about the child’s upbringing in areas such as education, medical care, and religion.
+Depending on the parents’ relationship and each parent’s level of involvement in the child’s life, decision-making authority may be shared equally, or one parent may be able to make certain decisions without the need for the other parent’s approval.
 Parenting time schedules will also be established that will allow both parents to spend regular time with the child on an ongoing basis.
 Even if all parental responsibilities are allocated to one parent, the other parent will generally be presumed to be fit and able to provide care for the child when necessary, and they will be able to spend reasonable amounts of time with the child, as long as this would not put the child at risk of suffering physical or emotional harm.

 Because a child’s legal parents are required to provide for the child’s needs, the establishment of paternity will allow child support orders to be created.
 These orders will be based on the income earned by both parents, and child support paid by one parent to the other will address the child’s ongoing needs, including nutrition, clothing, and a place to live.
 Additional child-related expenses may also be addressed, including medical and educational costs, child care that is needed while a parent is working, and fees or supplies for extracurricular activities the child will participate in.

 Aside from the benefits they receive through financial support and involvement by both parents in their lives, the establishment of paternity can have a positive impact on a child in a number of other ways.
-A legal relationship with a parent will give a child the right to inherit money or property after a parent's death.
+A legal relationship with a parent will give a child the right to inherit money or property after a parent’s death.
 They will also be able to receive certain types of benefits through a parent, such as Social Security or benefits provided to military veterans.
-A child may also be able to access family medical history to ensure that they can receive the proper medical treatment.
+A child may also be able to access family medical history to ensure that they can receive proper medical treatment.
 Knowing the identities of their parents can also benefit a child emotionally by giving them a better understanding of their roots and the history of their family.

-Contact Our DuPage County Paternity Attorneys
+Contact Our DuPage County, IL Paternity Attorneys

-For many parents, legally establishing paternity is an important step in ensuring that their child's best interests will be protected.
-It can ensure that parents will be able to be closely involved in their child's life, have a say in how the child is raised, and spend time with them on a regular basis, no matter the status of the relationship between the parents in the future.
+For many parents, legally establishing paternity is an important step in ensuring that their child’s best interests will be protected.
+It can ensure that parents will be able to be closely involved in their child’s life, have a say in how the child is raised, and spend time with them on a regular basis, no matter the status of the relationship between the parents in the future.
 By establishing paternity, parents can also make sure their child will have the necessary financial resources to grow up successfully.
-However, there are a number of legal complications that can arise as parents address issues related to paternity, and it is important to work with an experienced family law attorney to make sure all legal issues are handled correctly.
+However, there are a number of legal complications that can arise as parents address issues related to paternity, and it is important to work with an experienced family law attorney to make sure all legal matters are handled correctly.

 Share this post: